-Commission RM100.00
+Commission RM 100.00

-GST 4% RM 4.00
+GST 6% RM 6.00

-Total RM 104.00
+Total RM 106.00

-Amount to be paid to insurance: RM 1,560 - RM104
+Bank pays insurer RM 1,590 - RM106

-company by the bank = RM 1,456.00
+= RM 1,484.00

-- Q7: I am an insurance agent and provide service of arranging insurance cover before the appointed date and receive my commission from the insurer/takaful operator after the appointed date.
-What is the GST implication on the commission paid to me? - A7: The supply of arranging insurance cover services by the agent will be performed progressively throughout the period of insurance cover and this will be spanning the appointed date.
+Q50: I am an insurance agent and provide service of arranging insurance cover before the appointed date and receive my commission from the insurer/takaful operator after the appointed date.
+What is the GST implication on the commission paid to me?

+A50: The supply of arranging insurance cover services by the agent will be performed progressively throughout the period of insurance cover and this will be spanning the appointed date.
 The supply of such services before the appointed date will not be subject to GST but the services performed on and after the appointed date will be subject to GST.
-Hence, the commission received by the agent before the appointed date will not be subject to GST and subsequent commissions paid by the insurer/takaful operator / takaful operator on or after the appointed date will be subject to GST. - Q8: I am an insurance broker and provide insurance intermediary services for the period of an insurance cover, which was entered into before the appointed date, and the cover spans the appointed date.
-What is the GST implication on the fee paid to me?
+Hence, the commission received by the agent before the appointed date will not be subject to GST and subsequent commissions paid by the insurer/takaful operator / takaful operator on or after the appointed date will be subject to GST.

-- A8: As the supply you are making is for the duration of the cover spanning the appointed date, GST is only payable on the supply or service to the extent that it is made on or after the appointed date. - Q9: Upon the cancellation of a policy, that spans the appointed date, a percentage of the premium is refunded and following that some of the original commission is refunded.
-What is the GST implication on the commission refunded? - A9: If the pro rata refund is for a progressive supply or a supply made for a period of the policy, then adjustments need to be made if the refund relates to the supply on or after the appointed date.
+- Q51: I am an insurance broker and provide insurance intermediary services for the period of an insurance cover, which was entered into before the appointed date, and the cover spans the appointed date.
+What is the GST implication on the fee paid to me? - A51: As the supply you are making is for the duration of the cover spanning the appointed date, GST is only payable on the supply or service to the extent that it is made on or after the appointed date. - Q52: Upon the cancellation of a policy, that spans the appointed date, a percentage of the premium is refunded and following that some of the original commission is refunded.
+What is the GST implication on the commission refunded? - A52: If the pro rata refund is for a progressive supply or a supply made for a period of the policy, then adjustments need to be made if the refund relates to the supply on or after the appointed date.